hpcleuven/VscDocumentation/source/cloud/pilot/opentofu.md

 ### Suggested workflows
 #### One tofu project for all users
 In this workflow, you share the tofu code and the statefile.
-You could do this on a shared filesystem, for example, if you are careful to avoid collosions (working on the files at the same time).
+You could do this on a shared filesystem, for example, if you are careful to avoid collisions (working on the files at the same time).
 A safer way to do this is with a [Remote Backend](https://opentofu.org/docs/v1.12/language/settings/backends/configuration/) or [Cloud provider](https://opentofu.org/docs/v1.12/language/settings/tf-cloud/), that stores your backend remotely in a way that ensures no conflicts occur.
 This is often paired with git, to track changes to the code.
 There is a list of Remote state providers further down this article.
 :::{note}
 We recommend keeping your OpenTofu code in Git, but **do not put the statefile in a public repository**.
 :::
 #### One "router manager"
 Alternatively, if you do not wish to use a remote state, you could have one person responsible for managing the router and the port-forwarding.
-So you would create an OpenTofu project with just the router defintion, and than the other users in your team can create VMs in their own local OpenTofu projects.
-You would then have to add any port-forwardings to the router project, using the private ip address of the VM.
+In that case, the "router manager" creates an OpenTofu project with just the router defintion.
+Other users in the team can then create VMs in their own local OpenTofu projects.
+The "router manager" will then have to add any port-forwardings to the router project, using the private IP address of the VMs created by other users in the team.

 ### Remote State Providers
 These online services offer [Remote state](https://opentofu.org/docs/v1.12/language/state/remote/) storage.
 At the time of writing they offer free tiers.
 This list is non-exhaustive.
 You can also use self-hosted options, s3, a postgres db etc. See the [OpenTofu Docs](https://opentofu.org/docs/v1.12/language/settings/backends/configuration/) for more information.

-Some of these should be configured with the [Cloud block](https://opentofu.org/docs/v1.12/language/settings/tf-cloud/) and others the [Backend](https://opentofu.org/docs/v1.12/language/settings/backends/configuration/) block.
+Some of these should be configured with the [Cloud block](https://opentofu.org/docs/v1.12/language/settings/tf-cloud/) and others with the [Backend block](https://opentofu.org/docs/v1.12/language/settings/backends/configuration/).
 :::{Note}
 (WIP) Of these I've only tested Gitlab so far.
 :::